The Value of Fold Equity – Experiment

 Baseline (GTO)

-Here we see the default GTO Wizard strategy on the turn.
+Here we see the default strategy on the turn:

 Now let’s nodelock BB’s check-raise bluffing range.
-We’ll keep the value range the same (two-pair+ hands), but remove all bluffs/draws and replace it with 43o.
-43o has about 5% equity and is as close to a pure bluff as we can get.
+We’ll keep the value range the same (two pair+), but remove all bluffs/draws and replace it with 43o.
+This hand has about 5% equity and is as close to a pure bluff as we can get.

 As you can see, BTN responds by calling everything.
-Furthermore, we never need to raise as there’s no incentive to try and fold out 43o.
+We never need to raise as there’s no incentive to try and fold out 43o.
 This hand has no equity against our range.
 Raising only donates to BB’s nutted hands and folds out a complete airball bluff.

-Next, let’s increase the strength of BBs bluffs.
-Instead of a GTO range I’ve shifted their bluffs upwards to contain many strong draws which have good equity against the top of our range.
+Next, let’s increase the strength of BB's bluffs.
+Instead of a GTO range, I’ve shifted their bluffs upwards to contain many strong draws that have good equity against the top of our range.

-The BTN now responds to this check-raise with a raise/fold strategy, opting never to call.
+The BTN now responds with a raise/fold strategy, opting never to call.
 This is because BB’s bluffs are too strong, which decreases the value of calling.
 Furthermore, we are more incentivized to try and fold out these strong bluffs, which have decent equity against our continuing range.

 Results